Fix: High CPU Usage

 For a full system sweep, we recommend checking all drives and enabling scanning of memory objects, registries, startup items, rootkits, and within archives.

-Keep in mind that the scan can last for several hours with this kind of configuration.
+Keep in mind that the scan can last for multiple hours with this kind of configuration.
 This all depends on your computer’s performance.

 If this wasn’t the solution to your problem, let’s expand further.